Migraine Injections Overland Park, KansasTreatments & Procedures

 These injections may be a successful treatment for chronic migraine sufferers whose headaches have not responded well to, or who have experienced rebound headaches from, other migraine medications.
 Studies have not yet confirmed whether this treatment is effective for episodic migraines, which occur 14 or fewer days per month.

 Injections are given in a doctor’s office.
 Pre-measured amounts of the Onabotulinumtoxin A solution are injected in several precise locations around the patient’s head and neck.
-Locations generally include the forehead; the left and right sides of the head (above the ears); the back of the head; the base of the head (just above the neck); and down the sides of the neck.
-A total of 31 injections is made in those seven areas during a treatment session.
+Locations generally include the forehead, the left and right sides of the head (above the ears), the back of the head, the base of the head (just above the neck), and down the sides of the neck.
+A total of 31 injections are made in those seven areas during a treatment session.
 For most patients, injections are not painful, producing only slight discomfort similar to that from pinpricks.

 Side Effects of the Procedure

 - Injection-site bruising